trexjacket/trexjacket/docs_src/README.rst

 Welcome to the online documentation for ``trexjacket``, an open source Python wrapper for |ProductName|. |ProductName| is a platform for building Tableau Extensions using nothing but Python.

-The documentation you are currently looking at is for an Anvil App you can import to make building Tableau Extension with |ProductName| much simpler.
-TODO clean up language here.
+The documentation you are currently looking at is for an Anvil App you can import to make building Tableau Extensions with |ProductName| much simpler.

 - If you're new to |ProductName| in general, consider viewing the :doc:`whatisthis` document.